My Background

-While at undergrad, I researched genetic links to thermal tolerance in the invasive European green crab (Carcinus maenas).
-This project examined the East Coast population of this globally-distributed invader, and found a link between mitochondrial haplotype and cold tolerance.
+During my time in undergrad, I researched genetic links to thermal tolerance in the invasive European greeb crab (Carcinus maenas).
+In my examination of the East Coast population of this globally-distributed invader, I found a link between mitochondrial haplotype and cold tolerance, one of the first linkages between mitochondrial genes and thermal tolerance in any crustacean.

 Contact